Breast Cancer Risk and Prevention

 Personal History of Breast Cancer

 If you have had breast cancer in the past, you are 3 to 4 times more likely to get breast cancer again compared to a woman who has never had the disease (not metastases or spread from the first cancer, but a new cancer).
 This new cancer may happen in the same breast or the other breast.
-It is important to keep follow-up appointments with your oncology team and continue recommended screening tests.
+It is important to keep follow-up appointments with your cancer care team and keep up with recommended screening tests.

 Family History of Breast Cancer

-Your risk is partly based on how closely related you are to family members with cancer and at what age the woman in your family was diagnosed.
+Your risk is partly based on how closely related you are to family members with cancer and at what age the female in your family was diagnosed.

-- If your father or brother has had male breast cancer, your risk is also increased.
+• If your father or brother has had male breast cancer, your risk is also higher.

-- If you are someone with a first-degree relative(s) with the disease, you may need to start getting mammograms done at an earlier age than the American Cancer Society suggests.
-Talk about this history with your healthcare providers about hereditary cancer syndromes.
+• If you are someone with a first-degree relative(s) with the disease, you may need to start getting mammograms at an earlier age than the American Cancer Society suggests.
+Talk about this history with your providers and ask about hereditary cancer syndromes.
 Ask your provider if you should see a genetic counselor to talk about genetic testing.

 If you have a more distant relative with breast cancer, your risk becomes less certain.
 If your family history has a few people diagnosed with the same cancer or diagnosed before age 50, you should talk with a genetic counselor.
 If not, standard screening is often recommended (mammogram every year, beginning at age 40).
 Talk to your provider about when you should start screening.